valheimPlus/ValheimPlus/.github/ISSUE_TEMPLATE/bug_report.md

 **Link to [pastebin](https://pastebin.com) containing .cfg configuration if applicable:**

 **Additional context**
+*Please list any other mods besides V+ that you have installed* here.
 Add any other context about the problem here.